Kishor900/Yolov8-Like-Tracking/README.md

-Below is an example of a well-structured and informative `README.md` for your GitHub project:

----

 # 🌟 Introduction

 Welcome to our cutting-edge computer vision project, where we harness the power of YOLO (You Only Look Once) and ZeroMQ for real-time object tracking and logging!